IBM/tnco-package-examples/apache-demo/docs/adopt.md

     ```
     openstack stack list -c "ID" -c "Stack Name" -c "Stack Status"
     ```
-3. To communicate with the OpenStack Cluster, on-board it as a deployment location in IBM Telco Network Cloud - Orchestration.
+3. To communicate with the OpenStack Cluster, on-board it as a deployment location in IBM Telco Network Cloud Manager - Orchestration.
-    1. Log in to _IBM Telco Network Cloud - Orchestration_ UI.
+    1. Log in to _IBM Telco Network Cloud Manager - Orchestration_ UI.
     2. From the navigation, select Deployment Locations.
     3. Click Add.
     4. Enter a name for the location.